evanboardway/GVSU-CIS350-space-force-official/docs/software_requirements_specification.md

 2. Gameplay
     1. The game shall randomly generate a series of planets for the player to explore.
 The game shall save the generated planet system map for the duration of playthrough.
     2. The game shall randomly select a text-based encounter for the player when the player interacts with a planet.
     3. The game shall allow the user to participate in combat.
     4. The user shall be able to move their ship using keys on a keyboard.
+    5. The game shall end once all objectives on earth have been completed.
+    6. The game shall have enemy CPU's defending earth.
 3. Game economy
     1. The game shall have items for the player to buy with collected resources.
     2. Items the player can buy shall scale in power to how much they cost in resources.
     3. In game items shall actively change the stats of the player's ship.
+    4. Players shall collect resources from planet interactions.
 4. Player stats
     1. The game shall contain an attack stat: a non-negative value that can be decreased and increased.
     2. The game shall contain a fuel stat: a non-negative value that can be decreased and increased up to a maximum value.